dakotamm/research_blog/_posts/2022-11-14-bathymetry.md

 - When I find Salish Seacast's resolution - should I use the finest mesh in Strait of Georgia?
 - Advantages to using LO-native grid (assuming that's Cascadia_Gridded)?

-This should be easy to adapat down the line, but want a nice starting bathymetry!
+This should be easy to adapt down the line, but want a nice starting bathymetry!

+**Note from Discussion**: The cas6 grid is what LO uses to run - we decided that would be the best bathymetry to use to allow easier comparisons from observational data to the model.
+We also discussed changing tracks slightly to start coming up with hypsographic methods to use LO output data in the region encompassed by DFO data (Strait of Georgia) - I'll have to start wrangling LO outputs and start to understand tidal-averaging, noting the "extact/lowpass" filters on current outputs.
+In parellel, I'll start to pull down DFO data from the CIOOS ERDDAP server and making that pretty.

 ## Literature Review